snap-research/Panda-70M/captioning/README.md

 # 🐼 Panda-70M: Video Captioning

+**[Note] To use our captioning code, please make sure you follow [the guideline](https://github.com/lm-sys/FastChat/blob/main/docs/vicuna_weights_version.md#how-to-apply-delta-weights-only-needed-for-weights-v0) and correctly prepare vicuna-7b-v0 weight.
+Basically, you need to first download the original weights and then apply delta weights.
+Improper weights preparation will lead to meaningless outputs.**

 ## Introduction
 We propose a video captioning model to generate a caption for a short video clip.
 The model includes vision (green) and textual (blue) branches to benefit video captioning by both video and text inputs.